Abstract

 The noise in the headphones

-Scheme of the experiment with noise in the headphones.
+The experiment with the noise in the headphones (see Fig.

 To recognize all the words from this experiment we used the last version of the algorithm with the multiple linear regression.